 Specialty coffee house in Kennett Square will provide a place to slow life down

-Kennett Square resident Chris Thompson is about to open Philter, a specialty coffee cafe, on State Street.
+Kennett Square resident Chris Thompson recently opened Philter, a specialty coffee cafe, on State Street.

 By Richard L. Gaw